irsl/ADB-Backup-APK-Injection/README.md

 Affected Versions
 -----------------
-As of today, 2015-07-08, all Android versions are affected, including Android L.
+As of today (2015-07-08), all Android versions are affected, including Android L.

 Timeline
 --------